Scheduler Endpoint (Trigger)

 The Scheduler keeps track of every second and creates a Mule event when the Quartz Cron expression matches your time-date setting.
 You can trigger the event just once or at regular intervals.

 A date-time expression consists of six required settings and can include the optional year setting.
-Specify the settings in the following order:
+Specify the settings in this order:

 The Scheduler supports Quartz Cron expressions.
 Here are a few examples: